When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-In the context of pregnancy, however, it’s a natural occurrence that comes toward the end of the third trimester and signals the baby is getting ready for birth.
-The “drop” refers to the baby’s head moving lower into your pelvis and settling into position to move through the birth canal.
+In the pregnancy world, this is a natural event that usually happens toward the end of the third trimester.
+It signals that your body and baby are getting ready for labor.
+The “drop” refers to the baby’s head moving down into your pelvic cavity and settling into the proper position to exit the birth canal.

-• -3 station: The baby’s head is still above the pelvis.
+• -3 station: The baby’s head is high and floating above the pelvis.

-• 0 station: The baby’s head is positioned in the pelvis.
+• 0 station: The baby’s head is fully engaged and deep in the pelvis.

-• +3 station: The baby’s head is proceeding through the birth canal, and the baby is crowning.
+• +3 station: The baby is moving through the birth canal and crowning.

 Where your baby lies in the pelvis is identified by bony prominences that your health care provider may feel called the ischial spines.
 If the head floats away from my fingers when I am checking a patient, it means the baby may not even be engaged in the pelvis yet, and they are considered ballotable.
 Ballotable means that when I push on the baby’s head, it floats up out of the pelvis and away from my fingers.